cedchan/Notes/CIS 5530/Review.md

 - **Ether** is like a giant cable that everyone taps in and out of
 - Originally connected with vampire taps
 - Wires: Twisted, coaxial, optical networks
+- Network adapters connect nodes and links, convert to/from bits
 - Wireless
 - Repeaters
 - Hubs: Multi-port receivers